Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1987: The action movie "Lethal Weapon," starring Mel Gibson and Danny Glover, premieres in theaters.
 The $15 million film was a box office hit, earning $120 million, and spawned three sequels.

-1986: Artist Georgia O'Keeffe, best known for her large-format paintings of enlarged blossoms and New Mexico landscapes, dies at the age of 98 in Santa Fe, N.M.
+1986: Artist Georgia O'Keeffe, best known for her large-format paintings of enlarged blossoms and New Mexico landscapes, dies at the age of 98 in Santa Fe, New Mexico.
 She is seen here in a 1918 photograph by Alfred Stieglitz.

 1985: Mike Tyson knocks out Hector Mercedes in the first round in his first professional fight at the age of 18.